MNIT-DOT-a11y/mnit-dot-a11y.github.io/_checklist-web/captcha.md

   - then:  |
       double tap with the relevant controls to begin filling out the CAPTCHA
     result: |
-      the CAPTCHA is solved and user may proceed
+      the CAPTCHA is solved and I may proceed with the task

 wcag:
   - name: Perceivable